PsiQ/bartiq/docs/concepts/compilation.md

 `a.x` has value of `N ** 2`, and `b.x` has value `(2 * N) ** 2 = 4 * N ** 2`.

 This is what the compilation process is all about.
-Given a routine with all its components defined in terms of local symbols and parameters, Bartiq produces a *compiled routine* in which all port sizes and resources are defined in terms of the global input symbols of top-level routine.
+Given a routine with all its components defined in terms of local symbols and parameters, `bartiq` produces a *compiled routine* in which all port sizes and resources are defined in terms of the global input symbols of top-level routine.